Integral filtered Sen theory and applications: Introduction

 \subsection{Acknowledgement}

 We thank Robin Bartlett, Haoyang Guo, Naoki Imai, Mark Kisin, Shizhang Li, Yu Min, and Yupeng Wang for valuable discussions and feedback.
+We thank Florian Herzig for carefully reading an earlier draft and for providing detailed comments.
 Our special thanks go to Bhargav Bhatt and Toby Gee, who patiently explained ideas of prismatic $F$-gauge and the Gee--Kisin theorem to the second named author.
 Part of the work was carried out when both authors were visiting IAS and BICMR, and when H.G.~ was visiting Purdue and T.L.~ was visiting SUSTech; we thank these institutions for excellent working conditions.
 During the stay at IAS, the first named author is supported by Infosys Member Fund, and the second named author is supported by the Shiing-Shen Chern Membership.
 Hui Gao is partially supported by the National Natural Science Foundation of China under agreements NSFC-12071201, NSFC-12471011.